Our research into pancreatic cancer

 Professor Chris Lord, for example, is taking part in a programme called PRECISION-Panc, which represents one of the biggest ever UK investments in pancreatic cancer research and brings together expertise from several research institutions.

-Other ICR researchers in pancreatic cancer include Dr Anguraj Sadanandam, Team Leader in Systems and Precision Cancer Medicine at the ICR, who has led significant studies – including to divide pancreatic cancer into several sub-types based on their genetic characteristics, and to use computational analysis to look at scar tissue in pancreatic cancers which makes them difficult to treat.
+Other ICR researchers in pancreatic cancer include Dr Anguraj Sadanandam, Group Leader in Systems and Precision Cancer Medicine at the ICR, who has led significant studies – including to divide pancreatic cancer into several sub-types based on their genetic characteristics, and to use computational analysis to look at scar tissue in pancreatic cancers which makes them difficult to treat.

 New treatments